Chemistry Central publishing in partnership with societies

 Flexibility and scalability

 For societies who partner with us to launch new titles, open access offers a highly flexible, scalable and low-risk model.
 The APC, levied at publication, covers the cost of publishing, and the number and length of research articles are unrestricted by space constraints.
 In accepting and inviting articles, editors can therefore strictly adhere to their journal’s agreed quality criteria right from the start, with no requirement to reject and delay high-quality articles because of non-editorial requirements such as page budget limitations.
-With APCs as the main revenue source, the growth of journals over time provides additional income in line with growing editorial costs, thus adding economic scalability to maximum editorial flexibility.
+With APCs as the main revenue source, the growth of journals over time provides additional income, thus adding economic scalability to maximum editorial flexibility.

 Making it work financially